 Originally called the Cancun-Tulum corridor, this sprawling stretch of Caribbean coastline on the Yucatan Peninsula is known for its brightly-lit reef waters and white sand shores, providing you the opportunity to plan the perfect wedding on a Riviera Maya beach.
 Riviera Maya is comprised of a number of smaller resort towns and villages, including Tulum, Puerto Morelos and Playa del Carmen, each with their own vibe.
-Located on the Belize Barrier Reef, snorkeling, jet skiing and scuba diving are popular excursions, as are day trips to the region’s many archaeological ruins.
 Our Riviera Maya wedding packages provide postcard-worthy beaches, ensuring the days will never end in disappointment.

 Travel Documents, Language & Currency